instadeepai/Mava/README.md

 python mava/systems/ppo/anakin/ff_ippo.py
 ```

 Mava makes use of [Hydra](https://github.com/facebookresearch/hydra) for config management.
 In order to see our default system configs please see the `mava/configs/` directory.
 A benefit of Hydra is that configs can either be set in config yaml files or overwritten from the terminal on the fly.
-For an example of running a system on the LBF environment, the above code can simply be adapted as follows:
+For an example of running a system on the Level-based Foraging environment, the above code can simply be adapted as follows:

 ```bash
 python mava/systems/ppo/anakin/ff_ippo.py env=lbf